Agnes055/PORTFOLIO/README.md

 ## Skills

-You can find examples of the described skills in the [Samples of my work](#samples-of-my-work) section.
+You can find examples of my works in [Samples of my work](#samples-of-my-work) section.

 __Manual testing__
   * can perform manual functional and usability testing of web applications